jkkummerfeld/irc-disentanglement/README.md

 }
 ```

+# Running and Reproducing Results

+See [the src folder README](./src/) for detailed instructions on running the system.
+Additional evaluation script information can be found in the [tools README](./tools/).

 # Updates

 1. The description of the voting ensemble in the paper has a mistake.
 When not all models agree, the most agreed upon link is chosen (ties are broken by choosing the shorter link).